- Learning at Yale

 - Option 2: The ACT Plus Writing.
 (Note that because the ACT is less available outside of the U.S., the majority of international students submit SAT results.)

-There are two exceptions to this testing requirement:
+There is one exception to this testing requirement:

 - Students whose home countries do not allow their citizens access to standardized testing centers – Afghanistan and China, for examples – are exempt from these testing requirements.
 These students must take either the TOEFL, IELTS, or PTE instead.